psecio/websecio/_posts/2013/02/2013-02-14__API-Authentication-Public-Private-Hashes.md

 author: Chris Cornutt
 email: ccornutt@phpdeveloper.org
 title: API Authentication: HMAC with Public/Private Hashes
-tags: api,authentication,publickey,privatekey,hmac
+tags: api,authentication,publichash,privatehash,hmac
 summary: Implementing a public/private HMAC hashing layer to your API helps authenticate and validate the request.
 ---

-API Authentication: HMAC with Public/Private Hahes
+API Authentication: HMAC with Public/Private Hashes
 --------------

 {{ byline }}

 > This is the first part of a series of posts on authentication methods you can
 > use with your APIs.
-This article will cover the use of public/private key pairings
+This article will cover the use of public/private hash pairings
 > to validate the request.

 Dealing with authentication with APIs is a bit different than how you handle authenticating